Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The `T' Approach to Critical Discourse Analysis

-This study adopts and adapts Norman Fairclough's approach to \emph{Critical Discourse Analysis} (CDA) \citep{fairclough_language_2015}.
+This paper adopts and adapts Norman Fairclough's approach to Critical Discourse Analysis (CDA) \citep{fairclough_language_2015}.
 His framework rests on the fundamental assumption that \emph{discourse}, understood as language as a form of social practice, is not only influenced by broader social structures (e.g., the media, economic systems, the state) but also contributes to constituting, reproducing, and changing these structures.
-His approach consists of three stages of analysis.
-The \emph{description} stage involves identifying the values embodied in the formal linguistic properties of the text (e.g., vocabulary, grammar, structure).
+His approach consists of analyzing (written or spoken) text in three stages.
+The \emph{description} stage involves identifying the values embodied in the text's formal linguistic properties (e.g., vocabulary, grammar).
 The \emph{interpretation} stage aims to understand how the text was produced and could be interpreted to create meaning.
-Finally, the \emph{explanation} stage focuses on why discourse is the way it is and what its effects are on the broader social context, particularly on power relations, ideologies, and social struggles.
+Finally, the \emph{explanation} stage focuses on why discourse is the way it is and what its effects might be on the broader social context, particularly on power relations, ideologies, and social struggles.